 And you’d be right, of course.

 But this post is about using raw bananas in a veggie dish and when we say raw bananas or kaccha kela we are in fact, referring to plantains.
-Plantains is a banana variety that isn’t as tasty when it’s ripe, so it’s generally cooked and eaten.
+Plantains are a banana variety that isn’t as tasty when it’s ripe, so it’s generally cooked and eaten.

 If you are wondering how bananas and plantains are different, the next paragraph addresses just that.